hayesall/ExportPublic.jl/README.md

 # ExportPublic.jl: Easily hide your implementation details

-This is a fork of [`ExportAll.jl`](https://github.com/JKRT/ExportAll.jl/) that helps you write modules with public and private methods.
+This is a fork of [`ExportAll.jl`](https://github.com/JKRT/ExportAll.jl/) that helps you write modules with public and private symbols.

 If something starts with an underscore `_`, it will **not** be exported.